-Over the years our storage evolves and changes for many things in our home.
+Over the years our storage evolves and changes for many items in our home.
 I have shared how we store our art supplies that the kids use.
 We still do use this system for some things, but my daughter is the one that uses most of the crafting stuff we have.
 We switched the kid’s rooms and now my daughter has most of the art supplies in her walk-in closet.
 Today, I am going to share how we are storing some of her art supplies in pouches.

 - Cricut Explore Air 2